 If your theater company is applying to the Schools program, this is the same Organizational Budgets spreadsheet and you will also need to upload it to this application.

 Use the formatted spreadsheet below to provide only the expenses and revenues directly related to the performances and educational activities that are part of this proposal and incurred during the programming period from August 1, 2022, and July 31, 2023.
 We recommend comparing the details of the budget to figures provided in the narrative responses to ensure there are no inconsistencies, such as the number of performances, educational activities, schools, and artists.

 a.
 In revenue in the grant request, insert the amount of your organization’s request that must be $15,000 to $25,000.

 b.
 This grant award does not require a 1 to 1 match with nonfederal funds.

 c.
 The total project expenses and revenues must be equal to or greater than the grant request.

 d.
-In-kind (tickets subsidies and reduced fees) may not be included in total expenses or revenues.
-If your organization’s strategy to include subsidies, reduced fees, or other in-kind, the advisory panel will expect the details of these costs to be indicated in the in-kind contributions area at the bottom of the budget.
-If you mention free, subsidized, or reduce fees in your proposal, the advisory panel will look at this section of the budget to verify it.
+Facilities subsidies and reduced fees may not be included in total expenses or revenues.
+If your organization’s strategy to reach youths includes ticket subsidies or reduced fees, the advisory panel will expect the details of these costs to be indicated in the section at the bottom of the budget.
+If you mention free, subsidized, or reduced fees in your proposal descriptions, the advisory panel will look at this section of the budget to verify it.